What does Stem Cell Transplantation mean?

-Also, certain cancers such as leukaemia and lymphomas require stem cell transplant because chemotherapy usually destroys all the viable ones.
+Also, certain cancers such as leukemia and lymphomas require stem cell transplant because chemotherapy usually destroys all the viable ones.
 It is done to restore the body’s ability to produce new healthy blood cells.

 Where do we obtain these cells from?